How does a deductible work for homeowners insurance?

 Homeowners deductibles generally range between $500 and $5,000, depending on your insurer.
-Keep in mind that your homeowners policy includes several coverages, and not all of them will have a deductible.
+Keep in mind that your homeowners insurance policy includes several coverages, and not all of them will have a home insurance deductible.
 Here's the breakdown:

-These home insurance coverages typically have a deductible:
+Home insurance coverages that generally have a deductible

-These home insurance coverages typically don't have a deductible:
+Home insurance coverages that typically don’t have a deductible

-How to choose the right home insurance deductible
+How to choose the right deductible for homeowners insurance

-Deciding on a deductible comes down to what you can comfortably afford in both the short term and the long term.
-You may decide a higher deductible is your best option, as it will lower the long-term cost of your premium.
-Just keep in mind that if you have to file a claim, you'll need to have the funds to cover your higher deductible immediately available.
+Deciding on a deductible for home insurance comes down to what you can comfortably afford in both the short term and the long term.
+You may decide a higher deductible is your best option, as it will lower the long-term cost of your home insurance premium.
+Just keep in mind that if you have to file a claim, you'll need to have the funds to cover your higher home insurance deductible immediately available.

-Do you want to pay less for insurance or repairs?
+Do you want to pay less for insurance or less for repairs?

 If you want lower out-of-pocket expenses for unexpected repairs, go with a lower deductible (and higher premium).
 If you prefer a lower insurance premium, choose a higher deductible, and expect to pay more when you file a claim.
 Learn how to get cheap homeowners insurance.